 Be careful though.
 Making sure it is machine washable by reading the care tag first then using a gentle cycle that doesn’t agitate as violently can prevent damage and keep your blazer from getting torn and ruined.

-I have a very comfortable grey blazer that pairs well with a lot of the things I wear.
-It’s a go-to quick casual dress option of mine.
-I can just throw it on over anything.
-It’s actually polyester, it has a modern style and it stays wrinkle-free.
-I use a mesh bag to protect the jacket.
-I turn it inside out before placing it in the bag.
+You may have a very comfortable blazer that pairs well with a lot of the things you wear.
+It’s a go-to quick casual dress option of yours.
+You can just throw it on over anything.
+It’s polyester, it has a modern style, and it stays wrinkle-free.
+Use a mesh bag to protect the jacket.
+Turn it inside out before placing it in the bag.

-I set the washer on its gentle and cold cycle, then add Champion Delicate Wash.
-I prefer to hang and air dry it but I have machine dried it on low heat when it was damp and it still came out looking great.
-The crease and cuffs still keep their shape and it rarely wrinkles.
+Set the washer on its gentle and cold cycle, then add Champion Delicate Wash.
+Hang and air dry it but have the machine dry it on low heat when its damp and it will still come out looking great.
+The crease and cuffs still keep their shape and it’ll rarely wrinkle.

 Tips For Machine Washing A Blazer